augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

   - Had also an instant wake after doing the USBMap.
 Adding ```SSDT-GPRW.aml``` and associated patch documented in **[dortania](https://github.com/dortania)** [Post-Instal Guide](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) fixed the problem.

-  - Since *F20b* BIOS version, sleep was broken (green screen after wake), but adding ```-wegnoegpu``` to boot arguments did the trick.
-It might not be necessary if you have a dGPU.

 - **External sound card *(Zoom Livetrack L-12)*** Using [macOS driver](https://zoomcorp.com/en/us/digital-mixer-multi-track-recorders/digital-mixer-recorder/livetrak-l-12/l-12-support/) for Zoom livetrack L-12 in order to use multitrack recording, and USB transfers between macOS and the device.
 Don't forget to set the switch to *Class Compilant mode* at the back of the device.